CarolinaMoura/Implementations/README.md

 # Implementations

-Implementatios of commonly used pieces of code to make my life easier.
+Implementatios of commonly used pieces of code to make my life easier (still a lot to go).